-- 46. IRENA continues to strengthen its communication and outreach activities.
+- 59. IRENA continues to strengthen its communication and outreach activities globally and multi-lingually on regional and sub-regional levels.
 Since the beginning of the biennium, IRENA has been referenced in 30,494 media articles in 40 languages across 170 countries.
 IRENA has published several flagship reports during the period, addressing key issues for the global shift to renewable energy.
 These were disseminated to policy-makers, the media and other target readers with key graphics, related digital stories and high-level summaries available in a range of languages.
-For example, the Renewable Power Generation Costs study released in May 2019 with a press release and fact sheet in seven languages, was mentioned in 539 articles at the time of writing of this report, including by Renters and Forbes.
-The report was downloaded more than 37,000 times in three months. - 47.
-IRENA's website visitors grew by 60% in 2018 and a further 29% in 2019, with the website registering over 1.1million visits.
+For example, the Renewable Power Generation Costs study released in May 2019 with a press release and fact sheet in seven languages, was mentioned in 539 articles at the time of writing of this report, including by Reuters and Forbes.
+The report was downloaded more than 37,000 times in three months. - 60.
+The number of visitors to IRENA's website grew by 60% in 2018 and by a further 29% in 2019, with the website registering over 1.1 million visits.
 Current activities aim to stimulate user interaction, increase time spent on the site, boost return visitor rates, and confirm the position of irena.org as a reliable knowledge hub for renewables.
 Page views have increased by 34% to exceed 4.5 million for the biennium to date.
 Web news pieces have performed strongly, helping to retain user attention and drive traffic throughout the website.
 IRENA's Newsroom was browsed by almost 11% of users; press releases related to capacity data and jobs were the most read.
 Energy source overview pages also rank high, with solar and wind attracting the most attention.
-IRENA publication pages were accessed by 35% of all irena.org users and have been downloaded about 1.3 million times in the biennium to date. - 48.
-IRENA has continued using social media to highlight global events, reports and news.
+IRENA's publication pages were accessed by 35% of all irena.org-users, with publications in PDF format being downloaded about 1.3 million times in the biennium to date.

+61. IRENA has continued using social media and short videos to highlight global events, reports and news.
 Twitter account followers have grown 83% since January 2018 to over 69,000 by September 2019.
 IRENA's Facebook constituency increased to 431,000 followers, while its LinkedIn following grew by 114% to 43,000.
 A new email format for sharing key publications has more than doubled the email "open" rate among subscribers.
 IRENA's email subscription list has grown to 47,000.